You need personal trainer software. You do not need a $100/month bill just to coach your first real clients.

-Free fitness coaching software is a platform that lets personal trainers and online coaches manage clients, deliver workout and nutrition plans, and track progress without a monthly subscription.
-Whether you call it personal training software or coaching software, the category is the same.
-In 2026, genuine free tiers are rare.
-Most platforms offer 14-30 day free trials, not permanent free plans.
+Free personal trainer software is a platform that lets coaches manage clients, deliver workout and nutrition plans, collect check-ins, and track progress without a monthly subscription.
+Whether you call it personal training software, fitness coaching software, or a free coaching app, the real question is the same: can you coach actual clients on it?

 The platforms that do offer free tiers limit you in one of two ways: they cap the number of clients (usually 1-5), or they lock features behind paid upgrades.
 Some do both.
 Knowing which approach a platform uses matters more than the “Free!” on their pricing page.